MAJORS AND MINORS

 Each week, campers select a different class to explore another area of interest.
 These Afternoon Minor offerings rotate on a weekly basis.
 Minors are subject to change.

 Our final list of minors will not be available until Spring 2017; a sample of past offerings appears in the list to the right.
 After you register, you will be notified by email when minor selection is open.
 Choose a different minor each week or stay with the same one throughout your session!

-Art with Natural Materials, Badminton, Basketball, Chess, Circus, Comics and Animation, Creative Challenge, Dance Mix, Dodgeball/Ga-Ga, Fashion Design, Flutemaking, Garden, Glee Club, Illustration, Jewelry Making, Jr. Crime Investigators, Local Art, Magic, Mixed Martial Arts, Photography, Printmaking, Self-Portraits, Set Design, Shake Down: Yoga and Movement, Soccer, Tennis Mix, Theater Arts
+Art with Natural Materials, Basketball, Chess, Circus, Comics and Animation, Creative Challenge, Dance Mix, Dodgeball/Ga-Ga, Garden, Illustration, Jewelry Making, Jr. Crime Investigators, Karaoke, Local Art, Magic, Mixed Martial Arts, Printmaking, Sculpture, Self-Portraits, Set Design, Shake Down: Yoga and Movement, Soccer, Theater Arts